Human UBD protein (Recombinant) (N-His) (STJP003225)

 Note: STRICTLY FOR FURTHER SCIENTIFIC RESEARCH USE ONLY (RUO).
 MUST NOT BE USED IN DIAGNOSTIC OR THERAPEUTIC APPLICATIONS.

-Short Description : Recombinant-Human UBD-N-His protein was developed from e. coli and has a target region of N-His.
+Short Description : Recombinant-Human UBD-N-His protein was developed from e.coli for the region N-His.
 For use in research applications.

 Formulation: Lyophilized from a solution in PBS pH 7.4, 0.02% NLS, 1mM EDTA, 4% Trehalose, 1% Mannitol.